ryantd42/NY-Legislative-Git/2023/S666C-2023/bill.md

  RIGHT  OF  ANY PERSON TO  BRING ANY ACTION IN ANY COURT FOR ANY ACT, OR THE RIGHT OF THE STATE TO PUNISH ANY PERSON FOR  ANY VIOLATION  OF  ANY LAW.
+  §  306.
+PREEMPTION OF LOCAL LAW.
+1. EXCEPT AS PROVIDED IN SUBDIVISION TWO OF THIS SECTION, JURISDICTION IN ALL MATTERS PERTAINING TO  LICENSED CONSUMER  DEBT COLLECTORS IS, BY THIS ARTICLE, VESTED EXCLUSIVELY IN THE STATE.
+  2. ANY LOCAL LAW OR ORDINANCE OF ANY CITY WITH  A  POPULATION  OF  ONE MILLION OR MORE, WHICH IS INCONSISTENT WITH THE PROVISIONS OF THIS ARTI- CLE  OR  ANY  RULES  OR  REGULATIONS  PROMULGATED HEREUNDER SHALL NOT BE PREEMPTED  IF  SUCH  LOCAL  LAW  OR  ORDINANCE  PROVIDES  CONSUMER  DEBT COLLECTION  PROCEDURES  EQUAL  TO OR GREATER THAN THE PROVISIONS OF THIS ARTICLE OR ANY RULES OR REGULATIONS PROMULGATED HEREUNDER, AND SUCH CITY FILES WITH THE DEPARTMENT A WRITTEN DECLARATION OF ITS INTENT TO  ADMIN- ISTER  AND  ENFORCE SUCH LOCAL LAW OR ORDINANCE WHICH IS APPROVED BY THE SUPERINTENDENT.
   § 2.
 Subdivision 10 of section 36 of the banking law,  as  amended  by section  2  of  part  L of chapter 58 of the laws of 2019, is amended to read as follows:
-  10. All reports of examinations and investigations, correspondence and memoranda  concerning  or  arising  out of such examination and investi- gations, including any duly authenticated copy or copies thereof in  the possession  of  any  banking  organization,  bank holding company or any subsidiary thereof (as such terms "bank holding  company"  and  "subsid- iary"  are  defined in article three-A of this chapter), any corporation or any other entity affiliated with a banking  organization  within  the meaning  of  subdivision six of this section and any non-banking subsid- iary of a corporation or any other entity which is  an  affiliate  of  a banking  organization  within  the  meaning of subdivision six-a of this section, foreign banking corporation, licensed lender,  licensed  casher of  checks,  licensed  mortgage  banker,  registered  mortgage  broker, licensed mortgage  loan  originator,  licensed  sales  finance  company, registered  mortgage  loan  servicer,  licensed  student  loan servicer, licensed insurance  premium  finance  agency,  licensed  transmitter  of money,  licensed  budget  planner, LICENSED CONSUMER DEBT COLLECTOR, any other person or entity subject to supervision under this chapter, OR THE FINANCIAL SERVICES LAW OR THE INSURANCE LAW, or the department, shall be confidential communications, shall not be subject to subpoena and  shall not  be  made  public unless, in the judgment of the superintendent, the ends of justice and the public advantage will be subserved by the publi- cation thereof, in which event the superintendent may publish or author-
+  10. All reports of examinations and investigations, correspondence and memoranda concerning or arising out of  such  examination  and  investi- gations,  including any duly authenticated copy or copies thereof in the possession of any banking organization,  bank  holding  company  or  any subsidiary  thereof  (as  such terms "bank holding company" and "subsid- iary" are defined in article three-A of this chapter),  any  corporation or  any  other  entity affiliated with a banking organization within the meaning of subdivision six of this section and any  non-banking  subsid- iary  of  a  corporation  or any other entity which is an affiliate of a banking organization within the meaning of  subdivision  six-a  of  this section,  foreign  banking corporation, licensed lender, licensed casher of  checks,  licensed  mortgage  banker,  registered  mortgage  broker, licensed  mortgage  loan  originator,  licensed  sales  finance company, registered mortgage  loan  servicer,  licensed  student  loan  servicer, licensed  insurance  premium  finance  agency,  licensed  transmitter of money, licensed budget planner, LICENSED CONSUMER  DEBT  COLLECTOR,  any
+ S. 666--C  12

+ other person or entity subject to supervision under this chapter, OR THE FINANCIAL SERVICES LAW OR THE INSURANCE LAW, or the department, shall be confidential  communications, shall not be subject to subpoena and shall not  be  made  public unless, in the judgment of the superintendent, the ends of justice and the public advantage will be subserved by the publi- cation thereof, in which event the superintendent may publish or author-